sopra-fs23-group-39/sopra-server/contributions.md

 Task #107 Create tests for back-end (part 2, up to 75% coverage) (https://github.com/sopra-fs23-group-39/sopra-server/issues/107)

-Without a task:
-- add uniqueness constraint for questions (prevent having 2 same answers in a Question object);
+Task #108: Add uniqueness check for all types of questions (all 4 answers should be unique) https://github.com/sopra-fs23-group-39/sopra-server/issues/108

-- testing application from a user point of view, finding bugs, fixing them;
+Without a task: testing application from a user's point of view, finding bugs, fixing them
-- Sonar: clean up

 Damjan Kuzmanovic